ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/nasin_kepeken-en_US.md

 #### **awen(\[durations...\]) -> nothing**

 Waits for the duration made by summing up the given durations.
-Durations must be valid integers and represent the time to wait in miliseconds.
+Durations must be valid integers and represent the time to wait in miliseconds. awen() will ignore any empty strings (for instance, "awen("200" _)" is valid and will wait for 200 miliseconds.)

 #### **tawa(label) -> nothing**